-Stay tuned for the recording of our Calling Home conversation about the current and historical situation in Lebanon.
+See our recording of our Calling Home conversation about the current and historical situation in Lebanon, one year after the world’s largest non-nuclear explosion on August 4, 2020.

 - Charles El-Hayek @heritage_and_roots — Historian and Slow Factory research fellow documenting our (lost) Indigeneity through historical research of land, fashion and language